linkdevelopment/CircleProgress_Android/README.md

 ![](images/animated_circle_progress.gif)

 #### Set Max
-# This attribute used to set the max value for the progress
-# its default value is 100
+This attribute is used to set the max value for the progress its default value is 100
 ```xml
  app:max="100"
 ```